 Dr. Nordstrom holds a Bachelor of Music degree from The University of North Texas, and the degrees of Master of Music, Artist Diploma, and Doctor of Musical Arts from the University of Cincinnati College-Conservatory of Music where his secondary studies were in music history.
 His teachers have included Dr. Catharine Carroll, Mr. Masao Kawasaki, Dr. Susan Dubois, and Dr. Kathryn Steely.
 He plays on a rare American viola from 1893 by Jerome Bonaparte Squier, the so-called “American Stradivari”, who made but a handful of violas, and suiting his whimsy, bounces between various bows including ones crafted by Richard Grünke, Martin Devillers, and Jérôme Thibouville-Lamy.

-Aside from teaching and performing, Dr. Nordstrom enjoys studies in musicology as well as composing, arranging, and writing about music.
-His non-musical life often sees him reading volumes on American and ancient history, and spending time with his wife and two daughters.
+Aside from all this, Dr. Nordstrom enjoys recreational studies in musicology, the history of string players (primarily violinists and violists who are often one and the same) and of violin and bow making, as well as composing and arranging.
+His non-musical life sees him reading volumes on American and ancient-modern European and Chinese history, novels of various sorts––favoring those by Charles Dickens and Robert Graves––golfing (probably too often), and spending time with his wife and two daughters.